-When you change the title of a score, for Score renames the PDF file to match as closely as possible.
-If you prefer, you can disable this behavior in the "advanced options" section of for Score's settings panel (this adds a "rename" contextual menu option to the score menu so you can still rename a PDF if needed-without losing your annotations or metadata).
+When you change the title of a score, forScore renames the PDF file to match as closely as possible.
+If you prefer, you can disable this behavior in the "advanced options" section of forScore's settings panel (this adds a "rename PDF" option to the metadata panel's title bar menu so you can still rename a PDF to match the score's title as closely as possible).

-Customization
+Customization:

-Some of forScore's default metadata types might not fit your needs, and you can rename most of them to better suit your situation.
+Some of for Score's default metadata types might not fit your needs, and you can rename most of them to better suit your situation.
 (See the image on the right-hand side of this page.)

-PDF Info Fetching
+PDF Info Fetching:

 PDF files sometimes contain their own information for title, author, subject, and keywords, which can be used by forScore as values for title, composer, genre, and tags respectively.
-While editing any of these fields, tap "Fetch..." at the top of the keyboard to see if any of this information exists and then decide if you'd like to use it or not.
+While editing any of these fields, choose "Fetch..." from the title bar menu to see if any of this information exists and then decide if you'd like to use it or not.